Endogen/OpenCryptoBot/README.md

 ### Todo
 ##### Priority 1
-- [ ] Ban users if rate limit exceeded to often
+- [ ] Add alerts for prices
-- [ ] Add alerts for price
+- [ ] Add command for events

 ##### Priority 2
-- [ ] Maintainance Mode
+- [ ] Add maintenance mode
-- [ ] Provide all BPMN diagrams
+- [ ] Ban user if rate limit exceeded to often

 ##### Priority 3
-- [ ] Periodic messages with stats for admins
+- [ ] Provide BPMN diagrams for all commands

 ## Disclaimer
 I use this bot personally to check the current state of some coins but since all the data is relying on external APIs, i can't guarantee that all informations are correct.
 Please use with caution. **I can't be held responsible for anything!**